Our Tohu

 LETTERING

 The blue colour of the lettering in "Te Paepae Arahi" represents Ranginui and also Tangaroa wai/water.
-The flowing movement of the Mangōpare or Hammerhead shark around the lettering are representative this Kaitiaki, and also the continuing movement of Te Paepae Ārahi within our communities and our on going haerenga (journey).
+The flowing movement of the Mangōpare or Hammerhead shark around the lettering are representative of this Kaitiaki, and also the continuing movement of Te Paepae Ārahi within our communities and our on going haerenga (journey) towards the future.